Superexpress

-HSC Superexpress is a 91 m wave piercing catamaran built by Incat, owned by Golden Star Ferries and chartered to Viking Line.
+Superexpress is a 91 m wave piercing catamaran built by Incat, owned by Golden Star Ferries and chartered to Viking Line.
 During her delivery voyage on 9 June 1998, as Catalonia, she set the record for the fastest Atlantic Eastbound Record, previously held by another Incat craft Hoverspeed Great Britain.
 She made the 3125 mi run from Manhattan, US to Tarifa, Spain in 3 days 7 hours 54 minutes, traveling at an average speed of 38.877 kn.

 During that same voyage, the ship became the first passenger ship to cover 1000 mi or more in one 24-hour period.
-In covering 1018 nmi in one day, beating the 868 mi. record set by SS United States in 1952.
-Six weeks later, sister craft HSC Fjord Cat took the record.
+In covering 1018 nmi in one day, beating the 868 mi. record set by the United States in 1952.
+Six weeks later, sister craft Fjord Cat took the record.

-As of January 2016 P&O Ferries announced that they would end the Larne-Troon service provided by HSC Express, this has ended 25 years of fastcraft service between Northern Ireland and Scotland.
+As of January 2016 P&O Ferries announced that they would end the Larne-Troon service provided by Express, this has ended 25 years of fastcraft service between Northern Ireland and Scotland.